nanjekyejoannah/micropython/docs/develop/core.rst

 ============================

-This chapter details the core components of MicroPython including the compiler, Memory Management, known optimizations, core and dynamic models and a summary of what happens when you run a MicroPython program.
+This chapter details the core components of MicroPython including the compiler, memory management, known optimizations, the core and dynamic modules and the public C API.

 For purposes of this chapter, the location of focus is the ``py`` directory.